nupurkmr9/S2M2_fewshot/README.md

 **Fetching pretrained WideResNet_28_10 model checkpoints for evaluation**

-Directory path to save models should be: checkpoints/<DATASETNAME>/WideResNet28_10_<METHODNAME>/
+Directory path to save models should be: checkpoints/[DATASETNAME]/WideResNet28_10_[METHODNAME]/

-Mdoels can be downloadeded from the link - [https://drive.google.com/open?id=1S-t56H8YWzMn3sjemBcwMtGuuUxZnvb_](https://drive.google.com/open?id=1S-t56H8YWzMn3sjemBcwMtGuuUxZnvb_)
+Pre-trained mdoels can be downloadeded from [https://drive.google.com/open?id=1S-t56H8YWzMn3sjemBcwMtGuuUxZnvb_](https://drive.google.com/open?id=1S-t56H8YWzMn3sjemBcwMtGuuUxZnvb_).
 Move the tar files for each dataset into 'checkpoints' folder and untar it if required.

 **Few-shot evaluation**